Curation Tools

 How faculty access software: Pinterest

-Accessibility Statement Link: If students are required to use this software in a course an accessibility statement is required to be added to the course’s student resources.
-Pinterest does not have an accessibility statement at this time.
+Accessibility: If students are required to use this software in a course an accessibility statement is required to be added to the course’s student resources.